-Vantage Equities, Inc. and Subsidiaries Schedule E - Indebtedness to Related Parties (included in the consolidated financial statement of position) December 31, 2021
+Vantage Equities, Inc. and Subsidiaries Schedule E - Indebtedness to Related Parties (included in the consolidated financial statement of position) December 31, 2022

-Name of Related Parties (i) Balance at beginning of period Balance at end of period (ii) None to Report.
+Name of Related Parties (i) Balance at beginning of period Balance at end of period (ii)

 (i) The related parties named shall be grouped as in Schedule D. The information called shall be stated for any persons whose investments-shown separately in such related schedule.